microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 3. Click on the Git icon from the left side menu
    1. Notice that is shows a number on the icon
    2. This is the number file files that have not been committed to your local Git repository for your Azure DevOps project
-4. Make sure your our working off of the Dev branch
+4. Make sure your are working off of the Dev branch
    1. Click on **master** from the bottom left of VS Code</br>

 ![](./imgs/master.png)